cesario913/White-Boards-Photos/README.md

 # How to use it ?

 > [!warning]
-> before following these steps you should know that this project is a WIP so there will be missing things thry will be tracked in [this section](-known-issues)
+> before following these steps you should know that this project is a WIP so there will be missing things thry will be tracked in ["this chapeter"](#known_issues)